JacobGvs/Word_Cloud_Shiny_App/README.md

 # Word_Cloud_Shiny_App

 ## 3 reasons you should use word clouds to present your text data
 #### Word clouds add simplicity and clarity.
-The most used keywords stand out better in a word cloud
+The most frequently used words stand out better in a word cloud than in other representations
 #### Word clouds are a potent communication tool.
-They are easy to understand, to be shared and are impactful
+They are easy to understand, easy to share, and are an easy way to create impact
-#### Word clouds are visually engaging than a table data
+#### Word clouds are more visually engaging than a table data

 ## Who is using word clouds ?
 #### Researchers : for reporting qualitative data